microsoftgraph/uwp-csharp-meetingbot-sample/README.md

----
-page_type: sample
-products:
-- office-outlook
-- ms-graph
-languages:
-- csharp
-- windows-uwp
-extensions:
-  contentType: samples
-  technologies:
-  - Microsoft Graph
-  services:
-  - Outlook
-  createdDate: 9/28/2016 4:33:07 PM
----
-# Microsoft Graph MeetingBot sample for UWP
+# [ARCHIVED] Microsoft Graph MeetingBot sample for UWP

+## IMPORTANT

+**This project is being archived.
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 ## Table of contents